 If you’re planning on travelling solo in Vietnam there are many things you’ll need to know from how to get around, when to go, visas, money, how to stay connected and what to wear.
 If you’re a solo traveller like me you’ll probably be looking for safety tips and advice as well.
 This article is full of information to help you plan a fantastic solo trip to Vietnam.

 The first thing you need to know is that Vietnam is a wonderful place to visit and generally safe for solo travellers if you take the usual safety precautions.
 There’s stunning scenery, beautiful beaches, friendly locals, delicious food and plenty of history both ancient and modern with a great choice of UNESCO World Heritage sites to visit.

 Vietnam’s cities are big and very busy.
 The traffic in Ho Chi Minh City is so crazy that just crossing the road can be challenging.
-And the capital Hanoi is full of charm with a lovely Old Quarter that’s sure to impress you with its elegant French architecture, a reminder of Vietnam’s colonial past.
+The capital Hanoi is full of charm with a lovely Old Quarter that’s sure to impress you with its elegant French architecture, a reminder of Vietnam’s colonial past.

 Vietnam is an ideal destination for female solo travel but if you’re unsure about travelling alone here are some tips for successful solo travel to help you decide if it’s right for you.

 I loved solo travel in Vietnam and these are some of the highlights:

 - exploring the quaint and historical old town of Hoi-An